wingkeet/mongodb-runrs/README.md

 ### Additional Notes
 The `runrs.sh` shell script does the following things:
+1. Reads configuration information from `mongodb.conf`.
-1. Downloads the TGZ package of the MongoDB Community Server and extracts the contents into the `mongodb` subdirectory.
+2. Downloads the TGZ package of the MongoDB Community Server and extracts the contents into the `mongodb` subdirectory.
 The latest version of MongoDB is always downloaded.
-2. Creates the `data` and `log` subdirectories.
+3. Creates the `data` and `log` subdirectories.
-3. Runs 3 copies of the mongod daemon using port numbers 28001 (primary), 28002 and 28003 (secondaries).
+4. Runs 3 copies of the mongod daemon using port numbers 28001 (primary), 28002 and 28003 (secondaries).
 The name of the replica set is `rstest`.
-4. Calls `rs.initiate(rsconf)` to initialize the replica set.
+5. Calls `rs.initiate(rsconf)` to initialize the replica set.
-5. Waits for the replica set to be ready.
+6. Waits for the replica set to be ready.
 This step alone takes 13 seconds on my machine.

 By default, runrs.sh retains any databases found in the `data` directory.
 If you want a fresh install, use the `--fresh` option: